A doctor takes a quick look at a newborn baby and declares, “It’s a girl!” or “It’s a boy!” Simple, right?

 Substance Abuse and Mental Health Services Administration (2012).
 Top health issues for LGBT populations information & resource kit.
 Rockville, MD: HHS Publication No. (SMA) 12-4684. https://store.samhsa.gov/shin/content/SMA12-4684/SMA12-4684.pdf

 Gender Identity Our core sense of who we are as a man, a woman, a mixture of both, or neither.

 Gender Expression How we show up in the world through choices like clothing, hair style, mannerisms or tone of voice.

 Attraction How we feel toward others sexually, romantically and/or emotionally.

 Biological Sex Physical attributes such as reproductive organs and genitalia, chromosomes, genes and hormone levels.

 Curious to learn more about the research on brain structure and neurological patterns, as it relates to gender identity?
-Read a summary of a forthcoming article by the scientists conducting this cutting-edge research.
+Read a summary of an article by scientists conducting this cutting-edge research.